Ivo-Balbaert/The_Way_to_Jai/book/28_Inline_Assembly.md

 ## 28.4 Assembly Language Data Types
 The types are: `gpr`, `str`, `vec`, and `omr`.
-* gpr stands for general purpose register. gpr.a means that the gpr must be pinned to the register a (e.g. EAX: gpr === a)
+* gpr stands for general purpose register. gpr.a means that the gpr must be pinned to the register a (e.g. EAX: gpr === a),
+    pool: 8 in 32-bit mode, 16 in 64-bit mode
 * imm8 is an 8 bit immediate
 * mem means the operation must be a memory operand (e.g. lea.q [EAX], rax)
-* str stands for stack register, this is used by the fpu and mmx instructions.
+* str stands for stack register, pool: 8 (mostly legacy, used by fpu and mmx instructions).
 * vec stands for a vector type.
-This is used for manipulating SIMD instructions
+This is used for manipulating SIMD instructions, pool: 8 in 32-bit mode, 16 in 64-bit mode pre AVX512, 32 in 64-bit mode post AVX512
 * omr stands for op-mask register, only available with AVX512

   ### 28.4.1 Declaration of variables
 See *28.3_declarations.jai*:
 ```c++
 main :: () {